-Starbucks chocolate mousse macchiato is an iced coffee drink made with espresso, breve, ice, mocha sauce, and topped with mocha cookie crumble and caramel drizzle.
+Starbucks chocolate mousse macchiato is an iced coffee drink made with espresso, breve, ice, mocha sauce, and topped with mocha cookie crumble and a drizzle of caramel.

 It is similar to the hot version only that this is served over ice.
 Iced raspberry chiffon white mocha combines the full pumps of white mocha sauce with dashes of vanilla, hazelnut, and raspberry syrups which fuse with espresso and cold milk.
 It is served over ice and topped with whipped cream.

-Iced Caffe mocha is blends dark chocolate sauce with ice, vanilla syrup, espresso, and cold milk.
-The topping consists of whipped cream.
+Iced Caffe mocha blends dark chocolate sauce with ice, vanilla syrup, espresso, and cold milk.
+It is topped with sweet whip cream.

-Starbucks offers the standard iced white chocolate mocha that combines white mocha sauce, ice, espresso, and milk, and a topping of sweetened whipped cream.
-It also offers two jazzed up iced white mocha options that are
+Starbucks offers the standard iced white chocolate mocha that combines white mocha sauce, ice, espresso, milk, and a topping of sweetened whipped cream.

-- Iced Peppermint White Mocha.
-Equal pumps of white mocha sauce and peppermint syrup combine with cold milk, espresso and ice to create a delightful treat that is topped with chocolate shavings and a dollop of sweet whipped cream.
+Equal pumps of white mocha sauce and peppermint syrup combine with cold milk, espresso, and ice to create a delightful treat that is topped with chocolate shavings and a dollop of sweet whipped cream.

-This chocolate treat is one of the two Starbucks chocolate-covered strawberry drinks, the other one being the chocolate-covered strawberry Frappuccino.
+This chocolate treat is one of two Starbucks chocolate-covered strawberry drinks, the other one is the chocolate-covered strawberry Frappuccino.